REDCap is a secure web application designed to support data capture for research.

 Please include the citation below in study manuscripts using REDCap for data collection and management:

-The project described was supported by Award Number UL1TR000114 from the National Center for Advancing Translational Sciences (NCATS) of the National Institutes of Health (NIH).
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Center For Research Resources or the National Institutes of Health.
-Study data were collected and managed using REDCap electronic data capture tools hosted at the University of Minnesota.¹
+"This research was supported by the National Institutes of Health’s National Center for Advancing Translational Sciences, grant UL1TR002494.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health’s National Center for Advancing Translational Sciences."

 1Paul A. Harris, Robert Taylor, Robert Thielke, Jonathon Payne, Nathaniel Gonzalez, Jose G. Conde, Research electronic data capture (REDCap) - A metadata-driven methodology and workflow process for providing translational research informatics support, J Biomed Inform.
 2009 Apr;42(2):377-81.